dyra-12/Machine-Theory-Of-Mind/docs/REPRODUIBILITY.md

 This document describes how to reproduce **all experimental results reported in the paper** associated with this repository.

+The goal of this guide is to enable independent verification of a new research direction at an early stage, consistent with German standards for transparent scientific inquiry.

 **In scope**

 - **Simulation experiments (Weeks 2–7)**